Humanities & Social Sciences Teacher

 St Mark’s employs over 200 full and part-time teachers, supported by Education Assistants, music tutors and administrative, grounds and maintenance staff.

-Teaching staff salaries are paid under the Independent Schools' Teachers' Award, as amended by the Enterprise Bargain agreed to by the Anglican Schools Commission, in accordance with training and experience.
+Teaching staff salaries are paid under the Anglican Schools Commission Incorporated Western Australian Agreement 2019, as approved by the FairWork Commission, in accordance with training and experience.
 Non-teaching staff are employed under appropriate Award conditions to which over Award payments are applied.

 All enquiries regarding employment at St Mark’s can be emailed to firstname.lastname@example.org or posted to: